tudocomp/tudocomp/docs/Documentation.md

 }
 ~~~

-If we paste this into the website we'll see a bar diagram highlighting the memory profile and run time of the 3 phases.
+If we paste this into the website we will see a bar diagram highlighting the memory profile and the runtime of all three phases.

 ### Statistics

-You can also log individual data points during the run of the algorithm,
+You can also log individual data points during the run of the algorithm (e.g., logging the number of factors)
-for example to log the maximum amount of factors encountered, or some maximum
-value reached.
-For this, the `Env` struct provides the `log_stat()` method.
+For this purpose, the `Env` class provides the `log_stat()` method.

-In our example, we'll log two statistics; the maximum run length encountered, and the amount of repeat sequences encountered:
+In our example, we will log two statistics: the maximum run length, and the amount of repetitions of the same character (longer than three):

 ~~~ { .cpp }
 inline virtual void compress(Input& input, Output& output) override {